-According to Brave the average mobile browser user pays as much as $23 USD a month in data charges downloading ads and trackers.
+According to the Brave website, the average user of a mobile browser pays as much as $23 USD a month in data charges just from downloading ads and trackers.
 They also point out that popular sites often host many ads, going up to 70 trackers per site.
-This information was quite shocking to me and I believe most people don’t even realize how many ad pop-ups and different content is consuming your data while navigating.
+This information was quite shocking to me, and I believe most people don’t even realize how many ad pop-ups and different content is consuming your data while navigating.

-Basically, this browser gives users the option to see fewer ads and content based on what they want or none at all.
-The beauty of this new technology is that it gives options for people to decide on.
+Basically, this browser gives users the option to see fewer ads and content based on their interests, or none at all.
+The beauty of this new technology is that it provides options for people to decide on.

 According to the New York Times, “Ads are the lifeblood of the internet, the source of funding for just about everything you read, watch and hear online.
-The digital ad business is in many ways a miracle machine — it corrals and transforms latent attention into real money that pays for many truly useful inventions, from search to instant translation to video hosting to global mapping”.
-Although, this ad business at one time was revolutionary, it’s becoming a problem for users.
-Normally if we are interested in something we search for it ourselves.
-Nonetheless sometimes is great to find out about new things online that users would have probably never known its existence if it was not advertised, unfortunately we are flooded with them and that’s when it becomes annoying.
+The digital ad business is in many ways a miracle machine — it corrals and transforms latent attention into real money.
+This pays for many truly useful inventions, such as searching, instant translation, video hosting, and global mapping."
+Although this ad business at one time was revolutionary, it’s now becoming a problem for users.
+Generally, if we are interested in something, we search for it ourselves.
+Nonetheless, sometimes is great to find out about new things online, things that users would have probably never known about if it was not advertised.
+Unfortunately, we are flooded with ads, and that’s when it becomes annoying.

 Hope you enjoyed it!
 Feel free to comment.